aws-samples/serverless-test-samples/typescript-test-samples/apigw-lambda-sqs-sns-datadog/README.md

 6. Let's schedule this test to run once per day, from N. Virginia (us-east-1).

 ## Monitoring
-In addition to active tracing and sythentics testing, we can create a monitor which can alert us if the service throws any errors.
+In addition to active tracing and synthetics testing, we can create a monitor which can alert us if the service throws any errors.

 1. Select `Monitors -> New Monitor` from the left nav.
 ![]('./images/new_monitor.png')